The Harvest at 47th Avenue Farm

 Here in the Willamette Valley, our summer season starts in mid-May and continues through October, offering a changing menu every week as different vegetables reach their peak of flavor.
 Early spring starts with fresh herbs, fava beans, green garlic, and all the elements of a crisp salad.
 Sweet corn, heirloom tomatoes and other traditional summer crops reach their peak in August and September.
 In the fall, hardy winter staples like Japanese kabocha squash, toscano kale, and fingerling potatoes fill out the end-of-the-season shares.

-But in our temperate climate, nature is far from done at the end of October &ndash why should we be?
-That’s why we also offer a unique, twice-a-month winter share from November to late April.
+But in our temperate climate, nature is far from done at the end of October & why should we be?
+That’s why we also offer a unique, twice-a-month winter share from November through April.
 Featuring a bounty of greens, root vegetables, and herbs, we also coax broccoli, cauliflower, cabbage, kale and brussels sprouts from the cool earth.
 In addition to these hardy crops, we also grow winter squash, onions, garlic and potatoes that we plant in the summer and store for the winter.

 All of our farm properties are managed sustainably using cover crops between vegetable rotations, beneficial insects, drip irrigation and conservation tillage techniques.
 This holistic farming system improves the tilth and fertility of the farmland.
 It also protects the woods, wetlands and communities that surround our farms.
 And it simply makes better vegetables.